hindu-comm/mail_stream_advaita-l/2017/04/Fwd_Video_-_futility/04__Praveen_R._Bhat.md

 > Wow, is this what is being shown in TV serials these days?

-​Very rarely, I suppose. :)​
+Very rarely, I suppose. :)

 > Very impressive.

-​Truly so, especially in a TV series.
+Truly so, especially in a TV series.
 I wonder where Subbuji keeps finding one gem or the other, every now and then!

 --praveen